Cuboid syndrome occurs when the Cuboid bone in the foot partially dislocates. It often occurs in conjunction with peroneal tendonitis.

 It usually occurs after a bad ankle sprain.
 However, it can happen when no other injury has occurred.

 The peroneal muscle which attaches to the bone pulls on it too hard.
 Excess traction causes it to partially dislocate (sublux).

 Cuboid syndrome treatment

-If peroneal tendonitis is a contributing factor then this will need to be treated with rest, ice and a gradual rehabilitation program of stretching and strengthening exercises.
-In partiacular if the peroneal muscles are tight and causing the excess traction on the cuboid bone then stretching exercises and deep tissue massage are important.
+If peroneal tendonitis is a contributing factor, then this needs to be treated with rest, ice and a gradual rehabilitation program of stretching and strengthening exercises.

 Stretching exercises are particularly important if your peroneal muscles are tight.
 Tight peroneal muscles cause excess traction on the cuboid bone.

 Deep tissue massage to the calf muscles and peroneal muscle specifically also helps relax the muscle.
 As a result, traction on the cuboid is reduced.